 2. Battery-Powered Traps

-Battery-powered traps are a more humane way of disposing of mice than the traditional trap set up.
+Battery-powered traps are more humane for disposing of mice than the traditional trap setup.

 You will need to put some food inside a covered chamber.

 The mouse will smell the bait and wander in to take a look.
-Once the trap senses the mouse in there, it will deliver a high-voltage electric shock which will kill the mouse instantly.
+Once the trap senses the mouse, it will deliver a high-voltage electric shock, killing the mouse instantly.

 However, each trap will only kill one mouse at a time, so you’ll need a few throughout the basement, and you will need to keep checking and emptying the trap.
-If there’s already a dead mouse inside, other mice will stay away.
+If a dead mouse is inside, other mice will stay away.

 3. Snap Traps

-However, they’re perfect for basement use, as long as children and pets don’t venture down there.
+However, they’re perfect for basement use if children and pets don’t venture there.